Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 Second, we discover a phase transition phenomenon with respect to the smoothness needed for optimal recovery in model~\eqref{eq:gmd}.
 Figure~\ref{fig:rate}(b) plots the dependence of estimation error in terms of smoothness level $\alpha$ for tensors of order $m$.
 We characterize two distinct error behaviors determined by a critical smoothness threshold; see Theorems~\ref{thm:LSE}-\ref{thm:minimax} in Section~\ref{sec:lse}.
-Specifically, the accuracy improves with $\alpha$ in the regime $\alpha\leq m(m-1)/2$, but then it becomes a constant of $\alpha$ in the regime $\alpha>m(m-1)/2$.
-The results imply a polynomial of degree $(m-2)(m+1)/2$ $=[m(m-1)/2-1]$ is sufficient for accurate recovery of order-$m$ tensors of arbitrary smoothness in model~\eqref{eq:gmd}, whereas higher degree brings no further benefits.
-The phenomenon is distinctive from matrix problems~\citep{klopp2017oracle,gao2015rate} and classical \emph{non-permuted} smooth function estimation~\citep{tsybakov2009introduction}, thereby highlighting the fundamental challenges in our new setting.
-These statistical contributions, to our best knowledge, are new to the literature of general permuted smooth tensor problems.
+Specifically, the accuracy improves with $\alpha$ in the regime $\alpha\leq m(m-1)/2$, whereas the accuracy becomes a constant of $\alpha$ in the regime $\alpha>m(m-1)/2$.
+The results imply a polynomial of degree $(m-2)(m+1)/2$ (derived from $m(m-1)/2-1$) is sufficient for accurate recovery of order-$m$ tensors of arbitrary smoothness in model~\eqref{eq:gmd}, whereas higher degrees bring no further benefits.
+The phenomenon is distinct from matrix problems~\citep{klopp2017oracle,gao2015rate} and classical \emph{non-permuted} smooth function estimation~\citep{tsybakov2009introduction}, thereby highlighting the fundamental challenges in our new setting.
+These statistical contributions, to our best knowledge, are new to the literature of permuted smooth tensor problems.

 Third, we propose two estimation algorithms with accuracy guarantees: the least-squares estimation and Borda count estimation.
 The least-squares estimation, although being computationally hard, reveals the fundamental model complexity in the problem.
 The result serves as the benchmark and a useful guide to the algorithm design.
-Furthermore, we develop an efficient polynomial-time Borda count algorithm that provably achieves optimal rate under monotonicity assumptions.
+Furthermore, we develop an efficient polynomial-time Borda count algorithm that provably achieves a minimax optimal rate under an extra Lipschitz monotonicity assumption.
 The algorithm handles a broad range of data types, including continuous and binary observations.